knowledgepixels/nanodash/INSTALL-with-Docker.md

 Nanodash is a client application that you can run on your own computer to browse and publish nanopublications by connecting to a decentralized network of services.

-These are the installation instructions using Docker and Docker Compose.
-If you are not familiar with these technologies, see the [regular installation instructions](INSTALL.md).

 ## Step 1: Install Docker and Docker Compose